wojciechkubiak/my-site/README.md

 <br />

-* Contact - here you can find my phone number, resumes in both english and polish version, and my email adress.
+* <b>Contact</b> - here you can find my phone number, resumes in both english and polish version, and my email adress.

 <br />